Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 How many running shoes do I need?

-While trying different kinds of running shoes is fun, this can become an expensive habit.
+While trying different kinds of running shoes is fun, it can become an expensive habit.
 Realistically, most dedicated runners will do well with a few pairs of shoes in rotation at any given time.
-A pair of everyday training shoes that can perform well on roads, gravel, and light dirt, a dedicated pair for workouts and racing, and a pair of trail shoes that can stand up to more rugged terrain is an excellent place to start.
+An excellent place to start is with a pair of everyday training shoes, like the Nike Pegasus 41, that can perform well on roads, gravel, and light dirt, a dedicated pair for workouts and racing, and a pair of trail shoes, like the Hoka Tection X 3, that can stand up to more rugged terrain.

 How do I know when my running shoes are worn out?